 WHERE: City Council Chambers at the BUSD Board Room (1231 Addison St.)

 On September 30, 2018 Governor Jerry Brown signed AB 2923, a bill that prioritizes transit-oriented development on land owned by BART.
 The legislation grants BART authority to zone its property in Berkeley, which includes the North Berkeley parking lots.
 The intention is to use BART property to address the burgeoning housing crisis.
 Although BART has the authority to set zoning, it has assured the City of Berkeley that it will work closely with the city and residents to come up with a housing proposal for the North Berkeley parking lot that best reflects the desires of the community.

 On March 15, Councilmember Linda Maio and I held an initial community meeting to hear from the community on future uses for this site, attended by more than 400 people.
-Following the meeting, more than 100 residents submitted written input on what should happen with this piece of property.
 On October 13, we held a Visioning Open House where residents could comment on more than a dozen plans submitted by local urban planners, architects and others in the community.
 Below you will find a summary of the feedback along with sketches of all the designs presented at the visioning event.